John Lewis Essentials Collection Pocket 1000 review

 - Pocket sprung

 The John Lewis Essentials Collection Pocket 1000 looks great on paper.
-It's a cheap pocket-sprung mattress with natural fillings from a reputable brand and retailer.
+It's a cheap pocket-sprung mattress from a reputable brand and retailer.
 But how good is it for your spine, will it sag with time and how breathable is it?
 Read our John Lewis mattress review to find out.

 - Pros and cons